zfatehi/The-Non-Programmer-s-Guide-to-Python/Lesson 2.md

 ```
 Cool!
 (Or you can add the numbers to your list manually, which is a drag unless it is a short list like this).

-Now I’m going to move on to loops, which are exactly what they sound like; they perform a function over and over in a loop until the condition, which is specified, comes true.
+Now I’m going to move on to loops, which are exactly what they sound like; they perform a function over and over in a loop until a certain point (I'll get into the specifics later, because it varies from loop to loop).
 We’ll start with the `for` loop, using it to print our list:

 ```
 >>> for each_item in movies: